 In February 2008, the Canadian Accounting Standards Board confirmed that publicly accountable enterprises will be required to adopt IFRS for fiscal years beginning on or after January 1, 2011, with early adoption permitted.
-On December 7, 2010, the Company became a subsidiary of a publicly accountable enterprise, as a result, the Company will adopt IFRS for its 2012 fiscal year.
+On December 7, 2010, the Company became a subsidiary of a publicly accountable enterprise; as a result, the Company will adopt IFRS for its 2012 fiscal year.
 The conversion to IFRS will likely impact the Company's accounting policies, internal control over financial reporting, and disclosure controls and procedures.

 The Company is currently in the process of developing its IFRS conversion plan and evaluating the impact of the transition to IFRS.
-The Company will invest in resources during the transition to IFRS to facilitate a timely conversion.
+The Company has invested in resources for the transition to IFRS to facilitate a timely conversion and anticipates minimal impact to the financial statements for the first quarter ended under IFRS, December 31, 2011.